Terrastories/terrastories/documentation/DEVELOPMENT.md

 ### Tests

-You can run RSpec and e2e tests with
+You can run RSpec tests with

 ```
-script/test.sh
+    docker-compose exec web rspec
 ```

 We also support Javascript unit testing, with Enzyme for snapshots.

 ```
     docker-compose exec web yarn test
 ```

 ## Backup and restore the Terrastories database

 Terrastories stores Places, Speakers, and Stories in a database (Postgres DB). it is possible to back these data up and restore them by running lines of code in a bash terminal.

 Backup the DB with:

 ```
 docker run --rm -v "terrastories_postgres_data:/pgdata" busybox tar -cvzf - -C /pgdata . >db-backup.tgz
 ```

 Restore a backup with: